 First, before sharing what this study found, let’s clear something up: The belief that obese people have a slower metabolism is a myth.
 In fact, the opposite is true.
 Men and women with a large body mass burn more calories because resting metabolic rate is directly linked to total body mass.

 Big heavy people burn more calories than smaller lighter people.
-This is why obese people can lose so much more weight each week than smaller people – it’s much easier to create a huge calorie deficit.
+This is why obese people can lose so much more weight each week than smaller people – it’s much easier to create a large calorie deficit.
 Plus, the calorie cost of moving around a large body is greater than moving a light body.

 Even with this in mind, many overweight people assume they’re unique and really are cursed with a genetically inherited slow metabolism.

 So now, back to this classic study, which was published in the New England Journal of Medicine (NEJM).
 The researchers wanted to settle the issue by doing an experiment where calories eaten and calories burned were measured under tightly controlled conditions.